Jvheaney/ru-social/README.md

 ### Press
 Around this time, we were contacted by a few student newspapers that wanted to know who we were and what in the world RU Mine was.
 We accepted and did our first interview the day after our sticker extravaganza.
 It went to print and was posted online on January 22nd.
 We discussed our progress, our plans, explained who we were, and why Ryerson should be excited about it.

-We were also approached by a larger student news outlets, which interviewed us a few days after our initial student-news debut.
+We were also approached by a larger student news outlet, which interviewed us a few days after our initial student-news debut.
 That student journalist asked us some good questions about our algorithm, how we plan to diversify ourselves from the likes of Tinder and Bumble, what students can expect, and if we had ever heard of an Instagram page that was planning to do a similar match-making thing.

 We hadn't.
 <br/><br/>